 If you’re looking for that perfect match of seafood and wine, head straight to Le Pescatore.
 An obligatory rendezvous for fine diners on the island, this place breathes culinary art at apex.
 If you’re still not convinced, the bergamot lobster or the Malagasy will definitely reel you in.
 Do not make the mistake of showing up without prior booking!

 Le Domaine Anna

-Restaurant with Rooms, Food Kiosk, Dim Sum, Seafood, Soup, Tapas, Chinese, $$$
+Food Kiosk, Restaurant, Dim Sum, Seafood, Soup, Tapas, Chinese, $$$

 Quite a trek from the main road, this restaurant, makes the drive worthy in every sense.
 Offering an idyllic setting with its magnificent gardens and series of ponds and lakes, the Domaine Anna is yet another institution in the country.
 With heap portions and spoilt for choice, we recommend the steamed fish and lobsters.
 You can even be seated at one of the several covered booths surrounded by a stream.
 Run by a 13-sibling family, they also own other restaurants on this island.

 Far from dealing with Spanish cuisine

 , “Amigo” is simply an acronym of the names of the founder’s family members.
 Owning several fishing vessels, the family-run restaurant gets its customers the best out of the Mauritian waters.
 You can taste this freshness at the table, adding another dimension of flavor.
 Dig into the oysters or get yourself the platter for a real feast.